johncalvinroberts/pprmnt/README.md

 ### Forthcoming features
 * Transcoder options (bitrate, vbr, etc.)
 * Support for other audio codecs as encoding target.
 Currently, decoding should be working with a variety of source formats, not just wav.
-It's `conver to x format` that will be a bit more difficult.
+It's `convert to x format` that will be a bit more difficult.
 * Tray app
+* Support for id3 tags, which I attempted already, [found out it's a complete nightmare](https://blog.codinghorror.com/a-spec-tacular-failure/)
 * Convert to [preact](https://preactjs.com/guide/v10/hooks) + [framework agnostic emotion](https://www.notion.so/johnnynchyah/pprmnt-todo-a585e4c4c3da463fa351a44f8374aa44#29063fd25ec743ab88d1374fe20d853f) for lighter bundle size.
 Currently, it's a 120+ kb chad bundle pretending to be a minimalist hipster bundle.

 ### Contributing